JustinZhang7183/ebook/network/computer-networking-a-top-down-approach-8th-edition-reading-notes.md

 - what is the internet?
 1. hardware aspect: coaxial cable, copper wire, optical fiber, radio spectrum, router and switch.
 2. software aspect: packets switches, protocol
+3. entirely different angle: an infrastructure that provides services to applications.
 # Notes for english
 ### Usage of phrases and words
 - as well: I need to understand not only today's networks, but tomorrow's **as well**